Aktiun/chartfactor-jira-kit/README.md

 ## 1. Setting up abctl

 abctl is Airbyte's command-line tool for deploying and managing Airbyte.
-Airbyte is an open-source data integration platform that helps teams move data from various sources into data warehouses.
+Airbyte is an open-source data integration platform that moves data from various sources into data warehouses.

 If you are using a Mac, use Homebrew to install Airbyte's abctl.